Last modified: August 28, 2020

 - If European Data Protection Law applies to the processing of Customer Personal Data, Looker will allow Customer or an independent auditor appointed by Customer to conduct audits (including inspections) to verify Looker's compliance with its obligations under these Terms in accordance with Section 7.5.3 (Additional Business Terms for Reviews and Audits).
 Looker will contribute to such audits as described in Section 7.4 (Compliance Certification and SOC Report) and this Section 7.5 (Reviews and Audits of Compliance).

-- If Looker and Customer have entered into Model Contract Clauses under Section 10.2 (Transfers of Data), Looker will allow Customer or an independent auditor appointed by Customer to conduct audits as described in the Model Contract Clauses in accordance with Section 7.5.3 (Additional Business Terms for Reviews and Audits).
+- If Looker and Customer have entered into the Model Contract Clauses under Section 10.2 (Transfers of Data), Looker will allow Customer or an independent auditor appointed by Customer to conduct audits as described in the Model Contract Clauses in accordance with Section 7.5.3 (Additional Business Terms for Reviews and Audits).

 7.5.3 Additional Business Terms for Reviews and Audits.